CarePackage17/carepackage17.github.io/_posts/2018-09-23-perception-simulation-in-windows.markdown

 Anyway, as we can see in the call stack, we've successfully replaced the Windows-provided implementation with our own:
 ![](/assets/callstack.PNG)

-It doesn't work, but still.
+It doesn't "work", but still.

 If you've made it to the end, congratulations!
 (I hope it wasn't too boring)
 If you know more about the topic and want to give me some hints, my e-mail address is at the bottom of the page.